leSamo/PoUW-SNARK-marketplace/README.md

 - Genesis blocks includes 1000 coins on account

 ## Automated tests
-Automated tests are located in the `src/test` directory and can be run with `pytest src/test/*`.
+Automated tests are located in the `src/test` directory and can be run with `pytest src/test/* -v`.